goutam2018/dev8pm/README.md

 I have added new entries in this file

 Added on 26th Oct

-Today is Friday and we are ordring KFC Grill Chicken.
+Hi Today is Monday adn we are doing our work and we are ordring KFC Grill Chicken.